AdobeDocs/experience-manager-learn.en/help/dynamic-media-classic-tutorial/basic-templates.md

 The general workflow is to use the **Preview** tab to type some text.

-Then you select the text and choose some formatting like font color, font size or justification using the controls at the top.
+Then you select the text and choose some formatting like font color, font size, or justification using the controls at the top.
 After the text is styled the way you want, click **Apply** to see it update in the work area preview.
 You then close the Text Editor to return to the Template Basics main window.

 #### Using the Text Editor

 Here are the workflow steps for adding text inside the Template Basics build page:

 1. Click the **Text** tool button at the top of the build page.
 2. Drag out a text box where you want text to appear.
 The Text Editor window will open in a modal window.
-In the background,you will see your template, however it is not editable until you finish editing the text.
+In the background, you will see your template, however it is not editable until you finish editing the text.
 3. Type the sample text you want to appear when the template is first loaded.
 For example, if you are creating a text box for a personalized email image, your text might say "Hi Name.
 Now is the time to save!"
 Later you'd add a text parameter to replace Name with a value you send on the URL.
 Your text will not appear in the template beneath the window until you click **Apply**.
 4. To format your text,select it by dragging with your mouse and choose a formatting control in the UI.

    - There are many formatting options.
-Some of the most common are font (face), font size and font color,as well as left/center/right justification.
+Some of the most common are font (face), font size, and font color, as well as left/center/right justification.
    - Don't forget select the text first.
 Otherwise you won't be able to apply any formatting.
    - To choose a different font, make sure you select the text and open the Font menu.
 The editor will show a list of all fonts uploaded to Dynamic Media Classic.
 If a font is also installed on your computer, it will show up in black.
 If it is not installed on your computer, it will show in red.
 However, it will still render in the preview window when you click **Apply**.
 You only need to upload fonts to Dynamic Media Classic to make them available to anyone using Dynamic Media Classic.
-Once you publish, the Image Server will use those fonts to generate the text — your users do not need to install any fonts to see the text you create because it part of an image.
+Once you publish, the Image Server will use those fonts to generate the text — your users do not need to install any fonts to see the text you create because it is part of an image.
    - Unlike Photoshop and Illustrator, the Image Server can align your text vertically in the text box.
 The default is top alignment.
 To change this, select your text and choose **Middle** or **Bottom** from the **Vertical Alignment** menu.
    - If you make the text too large for the box (or your text box is too small), all or part of it will get clipped and disappear.
 Reduce the font size or make the box larger.